 Ordinarily, urine has little to no odor 12.
 Certain medical conditions, however, may cause your urine to become strong- or foul-smelling or may affect the odor of your vulva and vaginal discharge, so that you think your urine smells bad 12.
 A strong urine odor in females can be harmless or the sign of a serious problem 12.

 Urine that is dark and smells strongly like ammonia may be a sign of dehydration, when your body doesn't have enough water.
 According to BabiesOnline.com, pregnant women are at risk for dehydration, especially in early pregnancy, because they lose fluid when they vomit due to morning sickness and may have trouble keeping food or liquid down.
 It can cause deformities (in early pregnancy) or preterm labor (in late pregnancy).
 Pregnant or not, you should pay attention to your urine and other symptoms of dehydration, such as headache and dizziness, and drink plenty of water to avoid it.

-Bacteria in the vagina, such as trichomoniasis and gardnerella, can cause bad odors in the vulva, making you think that your urine smells bad, advises Columbia's health advice columnist Alice.
-In addition, the Mayo Clinic warns that women are at a greater risk than men for developing urinary tract infections, which can cause a foul odor in the urine, as well as burning during urination, fever and back pain.
+Ordinarily, urine has little to no odor2.
+In addition, the Mayo Clinic warns that women are at a greater risk than men for developing urinary tract infections, which can cause a foul odor in the urine, as well as burning during urination, fever, back pain2.
 Doctors can treat both types of infection with antibiotics.

 Causes of a Strong Urine Smell

 What Are the Consequences of an Untreated UTI?